State Children's Ombudsman Offices

 |

-The Ombudsman is appointed by the Commissioner of the Office of Children and Family Services.
-The Director of the Office of the Ombudsman must be an attorney licensed to practice law.
-The Ombudsmen staff are either licensed attorneys or persons with expertise in the areas of juvenile justice or youth rights.
+The ombudsman is appointed by the Commissioner of the Office of Children and Family Services.
+The director of the Office of the Ombudsman must be an attorney licensed to practice law.
+The ombudsmen staff must be licensed attorneys or persons with expertise in juvenile justice or youth rights.

 |

-The Ombudsman receives and investigates complaints; monitors child welfare policy; advises residential youth; makes recommendations; has access to confidential information; receives critical incident reports; maintains confidentiality; provides monthly reports.
+The ombudsman receives and investigates complaints; monitors child welfare policy; advises residential youth; helps youth access legal support; makes recommendations; has access to confidential information; receives critical incident reports; maintains confidentiality; and provides monthly reports.

 |